napari/island-dispatch/source/blog/napari-xarray.md

 The second oldest open issue on napari [`#14`](https://github.com/napari/napari/issues/14) is titled “Pass xarray to napari-gui for autolabeling sliders.”
 That issue's age is a testament to the difficulty of the problems involved in this integration.

 But something being hard is not a reason not to try to do it.
 In that spirit both the napari and Xarray developers are committed to improving the integration of napari and Xarray.
-This blog post is the kickoff of that collaboration
+This blog post is the kickoff of that collaboration.

 ## How